 What other charges should I anticipate?

 Your travel expenses to and from Last Chance, Idaho, a generous tip for the staff at TroutHunter, and a fishing license.

 Is there a lower cost option available?

-No, although we are offering one partial scholarship for the 2019 class.
+No, although we are offering two partial scholarships for the 2019 Basic Trout class.

-Can I apply for apply for both the Hatch partial scholarship and a full price spot at the class, with the hope that I'll save money if I win the scholarship?
+Can I apply for both a partial scholarship and a full price spot at the class, with the hope that I'll save money if I win the scholarship?